Repairing a Pentax ME film transport

 All of these turned out to have the same basic fault and although they were not to difficult to fix, I couldn’t find much information about how to do it apart from a video on You Tube which showed the mirror box out of the camera.
 Although that would be helpful if the camera needed to be stripped down it doesn’t help much if you want to do it with minimal dismantling.

 So I thought I’d take some pictures of how I repaired my cameras since it may be useful to others, especially since this seems to be a common fault.
 The pictures below are of the Super Program, but the same basic process applies to all the ME style cameras.
-For better detail follow this link for the full size versions.

 First of all the bottom plate needs to come off the camera.
 It’s only held on with three screws so remove those screws and lift the bottom off.
 The end we need to work on is the end with the motor drive coupling.